Overview

 GET project details

-With PlanRadar, you can get all the details for a specific project using APIs, here is a step-by-step guide to use the APIs,
+With PlanRadar, you can get all the details for a specific project using APIs.
+Use the following endpoint to retrieve project details:

 {